You are here

 - Worry is feeling concerned that a negative or unpleasant outcome will arise because of something that has happened or is going to happen.

 In most cases these feelings are brief, occasional and manageable.
 When these feelings are persistent, intense, excessive, and unmanageable, and impact children’s daily lives they are considered anxiety disorders.

-Anxiety disorders are very common; approximately 10 to 15 % of children have an anxiety disorder.
+Anxiety disorders are very common; approximately 10 to 15% of children have an anxiety disorder.
 Anxiety disorders are twice as common in girls.
 There are many causes of anxiety disorders, including temperament, genetics and environmental factors.
-Some children are more likely to develop an anxiety disorder because of they are perfectionists, have low self esteem, are unable to regulate their emotions, tend to have a negative outlook on the world or think that anxiety symptoms are harmful.
+Some children are more likely to develop an anxiety disorder because they are perfectionists, have low self esteem, are unable to regulate their emotions, tend to have a negative outlook on the world or think that anxiety symptoms are harmful.
 Some children are more likely to develop an anxiety disorder because they inherit the genetic likelihood from their parents.
-Finally, some children may develop an anxiety disorder from having experienced a major change, a stressful event or a traumatic event (eg. a disaster, a death, a major change, abuse, etc.).
+Finally, some children may develop an anxiety disorder after having experienced a major change, a stressful event or a traumatic event (e.g., a disaster, a death, a major change, abuse, etc.).